jwidess/wafer-mask/README.md

 ## wafer-mask

-**This is a simple 3D viewer for simulating a silicon wafer with an SiO₂ image mask applied.
+**This is a simple 3D visualizer for simulating a silicon wafer with an SiO₂ image mask applied.
 The program uses OpenGL via [Three.js](https://threejs.org/)**

-\*I created this program to assist myself and other students in a nanomanufacturing course.
+\*I created this program to help myself and other students in a nanomanufacturing course.
 Our first assignment involved designing and manufacturing an "art" wafer to teach us the basic steps of spin coating, baking, photolithography, developing, anisotropic [BOE](https://en.wikipedia.org/wiki/Buffered_oxide_etch), and finally inspection.
-I wanted a way to simulate what different images may look like masked on to a wafer, and thus sparked the inspiration to create this program!
+I wanted a way to visualize what different images may look like masked on to a wafer, and thus sparked my inspiration to create this program!

 > [!Note]
 > View the program here: [https://jwidess.github.io/wafer-mask/src/wafer.html](https://jwidess.github.io/wafer-mask/src/wafer.html)

-> \*GPT-4.1 & Claude 3.5 Sonnet were used heavily for the majority of the GLSL shaders and Three.js as I am not familiar with either.
+> \*GPT-4.1 & Claude 3.5 Sonnet were used heavily for the majority of the GLSL shaders and Three.js as I was not very familiar with either.

 ## Example Image:
 ![Example Image](https://github.com/jwidess/wafer-mask/blob/main/example.jpg?raw=true)